 Adobe – Royalty Free

 • Outdoor lighting: Outdoor lighting can enhance your home’s safety and security.
-Install motion sensors and easily reachable light switches.
-Lighting needs may be greater for people with poor vision or navigation difficulties.
+Install motion sensors and easily-reachable light switches.
+Take into account that lighting needs may be greater for people with poor vision or navigation difficulties.

-• Walkways and ramps: Most homes have narrow walkways and steps that lead to the front door, but this is a big barrier for anyone with limited mobility.
+• Walkways and ramps: Many homes may have narrow walkways and steps that lead to the front door, but this can be a challenging barrier for anyone with limited mobility.
 Consider adding a ramp if there’s no alternate entry that’s wheelchair accessible.
 Even if no one in the home is in a wheelchair, a ramp may be easier for people with certain disabilities to walk up and down.

 Entry, Hall, and Living Space Modifications

 Entryways, hallways, and all living areas should be easily navigable and free of obstructions.
-These modifications allow people with mobility difficulties to move through the home without fear of tripping, slipping, or falling.
+These modifications allow people with mobility challenges to move through the home without fear of tripping, slipping, or falling.

-• Entrance door: Exterior doors are often wider but still present certain challenges.
+• Entrance door updates: Exterior doors are often wider but still present certain challenges.
 A small threshold ramp makes the transition in and out of the home smoother.
-Another option is switching out a doorknob for a lever handle or installing an automatic door opener, which opens and closes with a button push.
+In addition, switching out a doorknob for a lever handle or installing an automatic door opener, which opens and closes with a button push, can help with entryway accessibility.

 • Widen hallways: Make your home wheelchair accessible by widening the hallways.
 Doorways, entryways, and hallways should be at least 36 inches wide.